MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio-2017.md

 ---
 # How to report a problem with Visual Studio 2017

 If you experience a problem with Visual Studio, we want to know about it.
-This article details how to report the problem to [Developer Community](https://developercommunity.visualstudio.com/) so that we can diagnose and fix it.
+Here's how to report the problem to [Developer Community](https://developercommunity.visualstudio.com/) so that we can diagnose and fix it.

-## Report a problem through Visual Studio
+## Report a problem by using Visual Studio

-To report a problem for Visual Studio, you can't do it directly through the [Developer Community](https://developercommunity.visualstudio.com/) website.
-You must initiate the report from Visual Studio or Visual Studio Installer, so that diagnostic information is automatically included in the report.
+To report a problem for Visual Studio, you must initiate the report from Visual Studio or the Visual Studio Installer.
+You can't do it directly through the [Developer Community](https://developercommunity.visualstudio.com/) website.
+Reporting through Visual Studio allows for diagnostic information to be automatically included in the report.

 ![Report an issue pop-up on Visual Studio Developer Community](media/report-an-issue.png)